Skip to main content

 Consequently, many well-established, scientifically supported uses for medications never get formally added to the label.
 This is especially common for medications that are already available as generics, as the financial incentive for a manufacturer to pursue a new indication is low.

-This creates a dynamic where the in certain medical specialties, like oncology and endocrinology, heavily relies on off-label prescribing.
+This creates a dynamic where the standard of care in certain medical specialties, like oncology and endocrinology, heavily relies on off-label prescribing.
 Physicians make these decisions based on evolving scientific literature and the consensus of the medical community.

 The regulatory framework accepts this, acknowledging that medical knowledge often advances more rapidly than the administrative process of updating a drug’s label.
 The core prohibition is directed at the manufacturer.
 A pharmaceutical company cannot market or promote a drug for an unapproved use.
 Doing so would constitute “misbranding” under the FFDCA.
 This creates a firewall intended to protect the physician’s judgment from commercial influence, ensuring that treatment decisions are driven by science and patient needs.